How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 If you experience any of these symptoms while taking the medication, speak to your healthcare professional immediately.

-• Do not use this medication if you or any of your family have ever had a thyroid cancer that is called medullary thyroid carcinoma (MTC).
+• Do not use this medication if you or any of your family have a history of thyroid cancer which is called medullary thyroid carcinoma (MTC).

 • Do not use this medication if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).